GCPhillips/musical-instrument-classifier/README.md

 - Convolutional Neural Network
 - Transformer

+The report over this project can be found [here](https://github.com/GCPhillips/musical-instrument-classifier/blob/main/report.pdf).

 ### Data

 The dataset used is the [Medley Solos DB](https://zenodo.org/records/1344103).
 The instruments within the recordings are: